Meelanlama/milans-store/README.md

-## E-R Diagram for the application
+### E-R Diagram for the application
 > **Note:** This E-R diagram shows the current structure of the application.
 It may change in the future accordingly to new features that will be added.

 ![ER Diagram](./database/ERD%20Crows_Foot%20Notation.jpg)

 ### Current Features:
-So far, the application includes the following features:
+So far, the application includes these features:
 - **User Authentication**: Registration, email verification for new-user, login, password reset, and JWT-based authentication.
 - **Product and Category Management**: CRUD operations for products and categories, image uploads for products and categories.
 - **File Uploading**: Upload product, profiles and category images.